-Whether you are skilled or unskilled, we have placements for you according to your interest and potential.
-If there is any voluntary help, you think you can provide, that is of value to our project and also to your own personal development, then please write to us.
+Whether you are an expert in a field or a hardworking general volunteer we have placements for you according to your interest and potential.
+If you think you can provide another valuable skill crucial to our project, but the position is not listed below, please let us know.
 We love hearing new ideas and discussing them.

 The facilities at project site are basic.
 You should not expect any luxury.

-Fees: There are no fees.
-However, volunteers may donate or raise funds to support the project.
+Our program is donation-based.
+There is no fee but volunteers may donate or raise funds to support the project.
 The funds are essential to buy required materials, food and to operate the project.